Where We Be

 The Fitz Roy Range as seen from Mirador Fitz Roy, just an hour's hike from the trailhead

 Wow wow wow!
-Mount Fitz Roy towers skyward, making for some jaw-dropping scenery
+Mount Fitz Roy towers skyward

-An ominous sign within the first hour -- a discarded boot that's seen its last hike (did the guy hop the rest of the way home?)
+An ominous sign after the first hour -- a discarded boot (did the guy hop home?)

-as the gateway to the jaw-dropping Fitz Roy Range,
+to the jaw-dropping Fitz Roy Range, the trekking

 We seem to have used up our allotment of good

-lucked out and saw it under mostly clear skies.
-The
+saw it under mostly clear skies.
+The incredible

-After a hard slog we reached the lake, only to be
+After a hard slog, we reached the lake itself, only

 Patagonian winds.
 It felt like a giant's hand was

-trying to push us off the mountain.
-Snow and sand
+trying to push us back off the mountain.
+Snow and

 Braided river valley near the start of the hike